-In the age of sustainability practices becoming more of the norm, there are a few ways in which your company can both abide by new regulatory standards concerning sustainable changes to your chemicals used and have a positive impact on your total quality management standards.
+In the age of sustainability practices becoming more of the norm, there are a few ways in which your company can both abide by new regulatory standards concerning sustainable changes to the chemicals used and have a positive impact on your total quality management standards.

-For the manufacturing industry, keeping customer satisfaction high and stakeholders impressed often goes hand-in-hand with using renewable and more cost-effective materials, plus, it keeps your costs down.
+For the manufacturing industry, keeping customer satisfaction high and stakeholders impressed often goes hand-in-hand with using renewable and more cost-effective materials; plus, it keeps your costs down.
 There is an opportunity right now to jump on the bandwagon (and meet critical compliance standards) when it comes to TQM.
-TQM first began in the late 1970’s, this was at the same time as sustainability practices – or a lack thereof – were also coming to light.
+TQM first began in the late 1970s; this was at the same time as sustainability practices – or a lack thereof – were also coming to light.
 With electrical vehicles and other processes back in the limelight, leaders in the manufacturing sector must follow suit or be left in the dust.

 The goal is that your company will stay truthful to the following question: How do I utilize the resource I’ve already extracted from the environment while working within the margin?
 Easy.
 You choose to follow tried and true total quality management practices alongside an expectation to be sustainable with the materials you do use.
-You’ll work to stay true to the internal standards you set for operational efficiency, like hitting a certain number for your water contact angle measurements or staying in spec for the entire production process.
+You’ll work to stay true to the internal standards you set for operational efficiencies, like hitting a certain number for your water contact angle measurements or staying in spec for the entire production process.

 Environmental Sustainability is Here to Stay: Small Changes Manufacturers Should Implement

-There are two significant ways to aim for a more sustainable business model that also reaches peak business excellence in quality; treating less and working within your margins and using products to their end, instead of just once and done.
+There are two significant ways to aim for a more sustainable business model that also reaches peak business excellence in quality; treating less and working within your margins and using products to their end instead of just once and done.

-1. If you’re, for example, manufacturing a product that utilizes lithium or another rare metal, you must consider using alternative materials, because those are non-renewable.
+1. If you’re, for example, manufacturing a product that utilizes lithium or another rare metal, you must consider using alternative materials because those are non-renewable.
 Once they’re gone, that’s it.
 So, for the longevity of the enterprise and the preservation of useable materials, your company can take this opportunity to reuse waste from landfills or use byproducts from other projects’ waste.

 The goal is to create circularity in manufacturing – using the byproducts (outputs) of your process, to be able to create more inputs.

 If your company deals directly with consumers, this may be front of mind for you already.
 Customers today have access to all sorts of data to ensure the companies they purchase from are economically viable.
 If sustainability is top of mind for the buyer and you aren’t up to their standards, they’ll take their business elsewhere.
 But if your company primarily deals with other manufacturers or vendors, your goals are centered around increasing your bottom line.
-This can be accomplished through implementing small production changes that decrease waste and increase your margins, which will simultaneously increase your competitiveness.
+This can be accomplished by implementing small production changes that decrease waste and increase your margins, which will simultaneously increase your competitiveness.

-For example, say your parts go through an industrial-strength parts washer before a bonding, sealing or coating process.
+For example, say your parts go through an industrial-strength parts washer before a bonding, sealing, or coating process.
 Perhaps you’ve been emptying and cleaning the parts washer twice, based on gut feel, to ensure cleanliness.
 If you are utilizing Surface Intelligence, you’ll realize the machine only needs one wash cycle to reach a cleanliness level that works for the specific bonding applications need.
 This knowledge will reduce your overall energy outputs for that plant and will save that parts washer from needing to be serviced nearly as often due to wear and tear.
 Additionally, it will stretch your materials and machines to work within their margins and get you the most bang for your buck.

 2. Your goal for following sustainability practices handed down either by a regulatory body or another group is to treat less.
-If you take a more conservative approach where you’re completely using and reusing your materials, not only will you increase your Return on Investment, but you’ll also cut costs in your overall production time, energy and materials in the long run.
+If you take a more conservative approach where you’re completely using and reusing your materials, not only will you increase your Return on Investment, but you’ll also cut costs in your overall production time, energy, and materials in the long run.

 For example, say you have the option to switch to an aqueous solution from a petroleum-based solution for cleaning.
-That change is not only cost effective, but it is less dangerous for your employees, increases your financial performance in the long run, and is less destructive for the planet – a win-win-win!
+That change is not only cost-effective, but it is less dangerous for your employees, increases your financial performance in the long run, and is less destructive for the planet – a win-win-win!
 But there is one downside to using aqueous (water-based) solutions instead of the old-school aggressive solutions: it requires a watchful eye to ensure it stays in spec.

 Sustainability as it Applies to Total Quality Management